DataSpell 2024.3 Help

 A migration script is code that changes the entire database or a part of it.
 You can use migration scripts to add or remove a column, upgrade the database version, or change column properties.

-DataSpell can automatically generate a migration script, but you must check it before running.
+DataSpell can automatically generate a migration script, but you have to check it before running.

 See all the changes in source code